 The bill amends current law regarding the operation of off-highway recreational vehicles (OHRVs) by eliminating the requirement for petitioners to cover the costs of verified mail notifications to property abutters when seeking OHRV use.
-This change aims to streamline the process for municipalities considering OHRV operations.
-Additionally, the bill expands the list of counties where OHRV operations on designated highways are permitted, now including Carroll, Cheshire, Hillsborough, Merrimack, and Sullivan counties, alongside Coos and Grafton counties.
+Additionally, it expands the list of counties where OHRV operations on designated highways are permitted to include Carroll, Cheshire, Hillsborough, Merrimack, and Sullivan counties.
+The changes are reflected in the amendments to RSA 215-A:6, IX(a) and RSA 215-A:10, IV(a), where the specific counties are updated and the mail notification requirement is removed.

 Statutes affected: Introduced: 215-A:6, 215-A:10